Skylarks Learning

 Suitable for children aged 14 years and upwards.

-This course develops skills of literary analysis and writing style in order to equip children to construct clear written discussions around literary themes.
+Essay Skills develops language analysis techniques and writing style in order to equip children to construct clear written discussions around literary themes.

 More Details